simcoder/map-api/README.md

   a machine with node >= v10 or a machine with Docker installed
 ## Getting Started with a machine with Docker

-build image
+to run project simply run `docker-compose up` from the root of this project.
-run `docker-compose up` //my asumption here is that you are runnind Docker for Mac I am not sure if Docker for windows have docker-compose as part of the installation.
+** my asumption here is that you are runnind Docker for Mac I am not sure if Docker for windows have docker-compose as part of the installation.

 ## Getting Started with a machine without Docker

-install dependencies
-run `npm install`
+install dependencies from the root of the project run `npm install`

 run image